salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/79-workflow-model-with-notifications.png" alt="Cluster Details" width="700px">

-As you might notice, the highlighted section, shows a Timer Event attached to the `Decision Made` activity.
+As you might notice, the highlighted section shows a Timer Event attached to the `Decision Made` activity.
 This timer event will trigger based on a configured period and it will be only activated when the workflow model arrives to the `Decision Made` activity.
 Once the Timer Event is triggered, the `Notification to Committee` step will be executed.

 Next, **Save and Deploy**

 <img src="workshop-imgs/81-save-and-deploy-notification-model.png" alt="Cluster Details" width="700px">

-Once the model its deployed you can switch to **Camunda Operate** and you will find a new version for the `Call for Proposals` workflow model:
+Once the model is deployed you can switch to **Camunda Operate** and you will find a new version for the `Call for Proposals` workflow model:

 <img src="workshop-imgs/82-notif-workflow-in-operate.png" alt="Cluster Details" width="700px">